Guide to retiring in Porto

 |Transport (monthly pass for public transports)||30€|

-In our article on living in Porto we have already detailed some of the aspects in the table below.
+In my article on living in Porto I already detailed some of the aspects in the table below.
 However, let me stress some essential details for the cost of living when retiring in Porto.

 The cost of food in Porto is lower than that of large European cities, which is excellent news for anyone who wants to retiring in Porto.
 Here, it is possible to find supermarket chains, such as Continente and Pingo Doce, whose prices are set at national level, but also small markets and grocery stores at every corner.